Set Up Your Hardware with Square for Restaurants

 If your Wi-Fi network goes down during service, you can swipe your customers’ cards in Offline Mode to make sure your restaurant can keep serving.
 Keep in mind: Offline mode is only available for swiped payments.

-To enable Offline Mode for your devices, head to your Tableau de bord Square:
+To enable Offline Mode for your devices, head to your Square Dashboard:

 Click Points of Sale and choose the correct device.